Installing R and RStudio

 R is a language for statistical computing and graphics.
-R’s use in the data science, econometrics and marketing communities has taken off over recent years and (at a bare minimum) should be considered as an open source replacement to Stata and SPSS.
+R has become increasingly popular in the data science, econometrics, and marketing communities in recent years and should be considered at least as a open-source alternative to Stata and SPSS.

 Installing R

-Watch our YouTube video, in which we walk you through the setup on Windows.
+Watch our YouTube video, where we walk you through the setup on Windows.

 Go to the R website and download the most recent installer for your operating system.

-- Mac users: pick the release listed under “latest release” (pick the first, if it does not work, try the second).
+- Mac users: Pick the release listed under "latest release" (if the first doesn't work, try the second).

 .